Returning to Nature

 — Alan Watts

-We are truly grown from the earth!
+We are truly grown from the earth.

-But we have constructed our modern world to look and feel quite differently than how they looked and felt for 99% of human existence.
+But we have constructed our modern world to look and feel quite differently than how it looked and felt for 99% of human existence.
 So no, “going out in nature” is not the best way to describe it, perhaps the better way is to say we can return to nature.
 We can return to the woods, beaches, jungles, and deserts and experience them the way our ancestors used to.
 It’s only when we ditch the concrete jungles and notification deluge of modern lives that we can feel a sense of wonder again for our true nature and the nature that surrounds us.

 Before you start thinking that I’ve gone all woo-woo, I’m happy to share some science and research to back up everything that I’m saying: